Ali-RJ/Ali-RJ.github.io/content/posts/Inventory Management System.md

 +++
-title = 'Barzin Inventory Management System' date = 2024-09-09T18:13:32+03:30
+title = 'Inventory Management System Software' date = 2024-09-09T18:13:32+03:30
 cover = { image = "/images/barzin/barzin-cover.jpg"}
 tags = ["C++","Qt","GUI","Software","Database","Networking"]
 +++
-Barzin is a software that I developed in C++ using the Qt library.
+This is a software that I developed in C++ using the Qt library.
 I aimed to create a modern general inventory management system.
 For this reason, in parallel with the core capabilities, say adding products with different attributes or registering customers' orders, I tried to add some features to this software to make it distinctive from its common counterparts; feature like "Dark Mode" is one of my favorites among these features that I rarely see in common software in this area.